YannickHerrero/life/README.md

 Life is a personal tracking web application for monitoring daily habits across four domains.
 The app prioritizes fast data input and insightful statistics visualization with an offline-first architecture.

+## Performance Optimizations

+This app is designed for perceived instant response times, especially on mobile PWA.

+### Local-First Architecture
+All data is stored in IndexedDB (via Dexie.js) and accessed locally first.
+Network sync happens in the background, so the UI never waits for server responses.

+### Optimistic Updates
+When adding or modifying data, the UI updates immediately via Zustand store before the database write completes.
+Users see instant feedback.

+### Cache-First Service Worker
+Navigation requests use a `CacheFirst` strategy - the PWA loads instantly from cache without waiting for the network.
+Users can manually refresh via Settings when updates are available.

+### Debounced Background Sync
+Data changes trigger a sync to Supabase with a 2-second debounce, batching rapid inputs and preventing excessive network requests.

+### Press-on-Down Interactions
+Critical buttons use `onPointerDown` instead of `onClick`, eliminating the ~100ms delay on mobile touch events for instant tactile feedback.

+### Reduced Animation Durations
+UI animations (sheets, dialogs) use shortened durations to minimize perceived latency while maintaining visual polish.

 ## Features

 ### Japanese Learning